What is a Strong Mayors Budget?

 Despite not having casino revenues and offering more services, the Town of Whitby is still mid-range when it comes to property taxes within Durham.

 Whitby faces many complex budget challenges including aging infrastructure, the need to invest in Council-approved initiatives like the Whitby Sports Complex and a new fire hall and 20 new firefighters to support growth in West Whitby.
 Additionally, provincial policy changes and downloading also impacts the Town’s bottom line.
-For example, recent changes to Bill 23, saw the loss of over $5 million to-date in developer payments to the Town for the future purchase of parkland.
+For example, in recent years changes to Bill 23 saw the loss of over $5 million to-date in developer payments to the Town for the future purchase of parkland.
 Data shows nearly a third of municipal spending now goes to services that are the Province’s jurisdiction, resulting in a funding gap of $4 billion annually across Ontario.

 How are taxes calculated in Whitby?